how2flow/how2flow.github.io/_documents/trace32/trace32.md

     leaving no time for initialization.
 Use 'SYStem.Option ResBreak' or 'SYStem.Option WaitReset' to grant the target setup time.

-12. Core-base or CTI-base is not set:
+12. Core-base or CLI-base is not set:
-    Use the SYStem.CONFIG COREDEBUG Base and SYStem.CONFIG CTI Base commands to set them.
+    Use the SYStem.CONFIG COREDEBUG Base and SYStem.CONFIG CLI Base commands to set them.
-    The Core-base is needed for communication, and the CTI-base is needed for start/stop control.
+    The Core-base is needed for communication, and the CLI-base is needed for start/stop control.

 13. The watchdog timer is not disabled.